 Campaign fundraising, goals and timeline

-Q: What kinds of projects will donors be supporting in the UW’s campaign?
+Q: What kinds of projects are donors supporting in the UW’s campaign?

 Q: What is the financial goal of the campaign?